catscarlet/makeiso-kuroko/README.md

 I folk project to another team of my company ,and named it 'Payload'.
 This word means a container, and in game Overwatch, it means vehicle to be escorted.
 The main idea is this directory is used for containing 3rd-party code.

-But!
-Yes there is a But(not butt).
-The word 'Payload' in Team Fortress 2 also means BOMB!
+Butt weight, The word 'Payload' in Team Fortress 2 also means BOMB!
 Because after I read the code and the project of the other team, I thought those would be a BOMB, it would explode at anytime. ["Bomb is friend!
 Come, visit friend!"](https://wiki.teamfortress.com/w/images/2/2b/Heavy_cartstaycloseoffense06.wav)

 ## License

+MIT License